 This post may contain affiliate links.

-When you teach sequencing to your preschoolers, you’re helping them understand how events occur in a logical order.
+When you use sequencing cards with your preschoolers, you’re helping them understand how events occur in a logical order.
 This skill is necessary as they begin to hone their beginning math skills.

 Sequencing allows them to recognize patterns in their everyday lives.
 It helps them make sense of the world around them.